anhinga/fluid/AtPartyTalk.md

 May 2015 experiments: bipartite graph of data nodes and transform nodes.
 Also controllers associated with transform nodes.

+Working with streams of images (that is, with animations), and built-in image
+transforms: a "wave transform" (reflection of an animation in synthetic waves), a "negation transform" (color inversion of an animation), and a convex linear combination of two animations).

 Jun 2015 experiments: the dataflow program changing in an almost continuous fashion while it is running; reflection facilities, allowing to depict program as it is changing; linear splicing: